Visiting the Museum

 Save some time for one of our changing exhibits and our gift shop featuring Noah Webster and West Hartford related items.
 And if you have time in town, visit West Hartford Center which features Blue Back Square (named after Webster’s Blue-Backed Speller) and Webster Walk.

 We are located one mile north of I-84 from exit 41 east or west; follow the signs to the Noah Webster House.
 Our address is 227 South Main Street, West Hartford, CT 06107 USA

 Historic House Tours

-Noah Webster's ca. 1750 house is available to visitors by guided tour on a walk-in basis during the museum's visitor hours: Thursday thru Monday from 1-4 p.m.
+Noah Webster's ca. 1750 house is available to visitors by guided tour on a walk-in basis during the museum's visitor hours (seven days per week from 1-4 p.m.
+See the information bar to the left).
 Guide-led tours approximately 45 to 60 minutes, while our new tablet tour allows visitors to take a tour at their own pace.
 Noah Webster's house consists of four period-furnished rooms in two floors.